 7 Different Types of Product Photography You Should Know About

-Seven Different Types of Product Photography –
+7 Different Types of Product Photography

 1. Studio Product Shots

-These are simple products shots that are taken in a studio in a simple lighting setup.
+These are simple product shots that are taken in a studio in a simple lighting setup.
 The motive here’s to take clear images which show the specifications of the product.
 Different kinds of products require different kinds of lighting setup because the surface of products vary to a great deal.

 Simple studio product shots mean that all products will be shot in the same static studio setup.
-These shots tend to highlight the product details and specifications to give buyers a clear image of what the product actually looks like.
+These shots tend to highlight the product details and specifications to give buyers a clear image of what the product looks like.

 2. White Background Images

 3. Images that are Shown with Scale to Give An Idea of the Product Size

 Scale gives your buyers an idea about the actual size of the product.
-It’s important to let the buyers know how the product looks and used.
+It’s important to let the buyers know how the product looks and is used.
 Creating a scale is important as it gives a reference point and the buyers can conclude by looking at the visuals as to how the product will look on them.

 4. Grouping of the Product

 Grouping of the product can be done to present the options available to the viewers.
 This can be used to show a group of products in one image or the same product that is available in variations as a way to demonstrate options to the buyer.

 5. Lifestyle Action Shots

-In-context product photographs give buyers an idea of how the product is used in a manner they were designed for.
+In-context product photographs give buyers an idea of how the product is used in the manner they were designed for.
 In-context images of products can be used with simple product images.
 This approach is useful as it allows the buyer to see the product itself and in use.

 Studio setups are the most preferred option as here you’re in control.
 You can set up the product the way you want to without worrying about any outside disturbances.
-In studio setups, you’re in control of the environment or create the desired effect.
+In-studio setups, you’re in control of the environment or create the desired effect.

 Depending on where you intend to use these images, you should click multiple images from different angles per product.
-Most sites allow multiple photos with each product listings to show the product from different angles.
+Most sites allow multiple photos with each product listing to show the product from different angles.